HKFC Soccer Sevens

-The HKFC Soccer Sevens or Hong Kong Soccer Sevens, formerly known as the International Soccer Sevens, is an annual invitational seven-a-side football tournament which is organised and hosted by Hong Kong Football Club.
-Held since 1999, many young professional players have made a name for themselves in the tournament including Premier League players Gabriel Agbonlahor, Andreas Weimann, Jack Grealish, Barry Bannan, Rolando Aarons, Hamza Choudhury, Glen Johnson, Anton Ferdinand, David Bentley, Marc Albrighton, Ben Johnson, Jaden Philogene-Bidace, Indiana Vassilev, Cameron Archer, Jeremy Ngakia, Harrison Ashby, Cody Drameh, Sidnei Tavares, Steven Alzate, Kelland Watts, Matty Longstaff, Oskar Buur, Luke Thomas and Kiernan Dewsbury-Hall as well as Scotland internationals Shaun Maloney, Craig Beattie and Chris Burke.
+The HKFC Soccer Sevens or Hong Kong Soccer Sevens, known as the HKFC Standard Chartered Soccer Sevens for sponsorship purposes, is an annual invitational seven-a-side football tournament which is organised and hosted by Hong Kong Football Club.
+Held since 1999, many young professional players have made a name for themselves in the tournament.

-The competition ran from 1999-2019, with a break due to the SARS outbreak in Hong Kong in 2003.
+The competition ran from 1999 to 2019, with a break due to the SARS outbreak in Hong Kong in 2003.
 In 2020, the organisers confirmed that the competition would not be happening that year due to the ongoing issues in Hong Kong - promising to be back in 2021, but this did not happen with the tournament's website going offline.
-In 2023, the organisers confirmed that the competition would return after a 4 year hiatus.
+In 2023, the organisers confirmed that the competition would return after a four-year hiatus.

+In 2024, the organisers announced that a women's edition of the tournament would take place alongside the men's.